-“I’m worried too many shops will place orders and I won’t be able to fulfill them.
+“I’m worried too many shops will place orders.
 How do I stop that happening?”

 By being meticulous and organised.
 You can’t wing this one.
 Before approaching a single store, you have to know what your capacity is – both in terms of your time and energy, and the resources you need to make your products.

 Decide how much money you want to make this Christmas, then work out how many items you’ll have to sell to hit that figure.
 How much will it cost you in materials, overheads and time?

 When you know that, you’ll be able to see where your limit is.

 If you’re going to need an army of elves working 24/7 to make that many products, it’s probably time to think again.